People often ask, "How do I find out about meetings?". Here is all the information in one place.

 City of Lewes Calendar and Meeting Information:

-If you want a voice you should attend city meetings.
+If you want a voice you should attend city meetings and submit written comments.

 These pages are updated often, so check them regularly!